 An underactive thyroid is what happens when your thyroid gland doesn't produce enough hormones.
-It's also referred to as a hypothyroid.
-Symptoms include fatigue, weight gain, and difficulty concentrating.
-An easy way to track what's going on with your thyroid gland is by taking regular blood tests.
+It's also known as hypothyroidism.
+Underactive thyroid symptoms include tiredness, weight gain, and difficulty concentrating.
+You can check your thyroid function with a blood test.

 - What is an underactive thyroid?

-- What are the treatments for an underactive thyroid?
+- What is the treatment for an underactive thyroid?

 What is an underactive thyroid?